 Writer-In-Residence Program

 Thank you for your interest in the Writer-in-Residence Program at the Concord Free Public Library.
 Concord’s literary heritage is an important part of the town’s history, from the works of Emerson, Thoreau, and the Alcotts to those of numerous contemporary authors.
-The CFPL’s W-I-R Program is intended to continue this tradition, offering new ways to celebrate diverse voices and share stories through literary arts programming.
+The Library's Writer-in-Residence Program is intended to continue this tradition, offering new ways to celebrate diverse voices and share stories through literary arts programming.

 The Program

-A stipend of $10,000 will be offered with the expectation that the W-I-R will create a schedule that meets their own needs as well as those of the library, offering flexibility to create programming and social opportunities for the CFPL community as well as time to create while on site.
-The W-I-R committee and library staff will be available to assist the Resident with getting accustomed to the area and planning/organizing specific events.
+A stipend of $10,000 will be offered with the expectation that the Writer-in-Residence will create a schedule that meets their own needs as well as those of the library, offering flexibility to create programming and social opportunities for the CFPL community as well as time to create while on site.
+The Writer-in-Residence committee and library staff will be available to assist the Resident with getting accustomed to the area and organizing specific events.

 Applications